XDeFi-tech/docs-new/developers/introduction.md

 ## Libraries integration

-XDEFI Wallet is also integrated in a large panel of libraries to make it accessible to any developer's needs.
+Ctrl Wallet is also integrated in a large panel of libraries to make it accessible to any developer's needs.

 You can acces the list from here: